atomix/copycat/README.md

 ### [Website][Website] • [Google Group][Google group] • [Javadoc][Javadoc]

-Catalog is a feature complete, fully asynchronous implementation of the [Raft consensus algorithm][Raft] in Java 8 designed for use in [Copycat][Copycat].
+Catalogue is a feature complete, fully asynchronous implementation of the [Raft consensus algorithm][Raft] in Java 8 designed for use in [Copycat][Copycat].
 The implementation provides a fully featured [client][clients] and [server][servers] and includes:
 * Pre-vote election protocol ([4.2.3][dissertation])